Zoryna/FirstWeb/README.md

 ## Getting Started

+You can access the website through this link https://zoryna.github.io/first-website/index.html

 Clone or download the repository and then double-click on the html files to view the website on a browser.

 ## Authors